Our City. Our Campus.

 When you’re watching the artistry of a good prosecutor or defender—the storytelling, the pacing, the emotional appeal and clear logic, the ability to read a jury and change course, sometimes mid-sentence—do you feel a rush of energy?
 Our students do, too.

 No matter which side you choose to represent, our Trial Advocacy curriculum will train you to shine in the courtroom.
-U.S. News & World Report has ranked Suffolk Law's program in the top 20 for three years in a row.
+U.S. News & World Report has ranked Suffolk Law's program in the top 20 for four years in a row.
 And you won't just learn in class.
-You can represent the Commonwealth or defendants in criminal cases through our clinical program, which has also enjoyed a U.S. News top 20 ranking for three years straight.
-In fact, seven of our clinics allow you to argue before a judge.
+You can represent the Commonwealth or defendants in criminal cases through our clinical program, which has also enjoyed a U.S. News top 20 ranking for four years straight.
+In fact, many of our clinics allow you to argue before a judge.